“A smart, friendly hotel right in the middle of town, just a 5-minute walk from the Louvre”

 - Visit the stunning Palais Garnier opera house.
 It was the inspiration for Phantom of the Opera, and offers guided tours and regular ballet productions

-- Treat yourself at Galeries Lafayette, This oppulent department store is full of designer goodies and particularly good fun at Christmas, when the window displays really sing
+- Treat yourself at Galeries Lafayette, an oppulent department store full of designer goodies and particularly good fun at Christmas, when the window displays really sing

 - We loved using the Velib bikes to get around; they’re cheap, sturdy and very easy to ride.
-Bike stations are everywhere and there are plenty of cycle lanes.
-Great fun so long as you keep one eye on the French drivers!
+Bike stations are everywhere and there are plenty of cycle lanes

 Activities on site or nearby include: